 You can have an ultrasound scan performed through your GP or midwife.
 It's important that your GP or midwife mentions that the diagnosis is "unknown term."
 In that case, you won't be billed for the ultrasound and it won't be deducted from your deductible.
 The reason for the ultrasound scan won't be listed on your health insurance statement.

-You can send the results to us in two ways:
+You can send us the report in three ways:

 - You had your never registered with us.
-In that case, go to the general registration form, there you can attach the result.
+In that case, go to the general registration form, you can send the report as an attachment.